Reentrant Superconductivity in Zeeman Fields: Solution of Gor'kov equation

 where $\mathrm{T}$ represents the transpose of the Pauli matrices for spin meaning the exchange of two spins and $\hat{\rho}_x \cdots \hat{\rho}_x$ represents the exchange of the two valleys.
 Eq.~\eqref{eq:ap_symz} indicates that $\check{Z}$ is symmetric under such operation.
-The three components on the first line in Eq.~\eqref{eq:ft0} represent spin-triplet odd-valley-parity symmetry class and are linked to the pair potential through the gap equation,
+The three pairing correlations on the first line in Eq.~\eqref{eq:ft0} belong to spin-triplet odd-valley-parity symmetry class and are linked to the pair potential through the gap equation,

 where $\hat{F}^{(y)}$ is the $\hat{\rho}_y$ component of the anomalous Green's function and $\bm{g}=(g_x, g_y,g_z)$ represents the attractive interaction between two electrons at an $s$-wave channel.
 To draw Fig.~\ref{fig2}, we assume an attractive interaction at $p$-wave channel as usual